chrisliebert/sdlgl3-wavefront/README.md

 Frustum extraction and testing algorithms from http://www.crownandcutlass.com/features/technicaldetails/frustum.html have been incorporated into Frustum.cpp.
 After 3D model/models are loaded each disconnected mesh is put into a SceneNode structure and a bounding radius is calculated.
 The Renderer.renderer() is passed a camera object so the frustum matrix can be extracted every frame and every scene node in a renderer instance will be tested against the camera's frustum.
 The models used in this demo were derived from the Google 3D warehouse models and ariel imagery/elevation data was downloaded from http://oregonexplorer.info/

 #Build instructions:
-Install SDL2, SDL2_image GLEW and CMake.
+Install SDL2, SDL2_image and CMake.

 Generate Makefile/IDE project for example: